Blog

 – Dietrich Bonhoeffer

-There is a little creek that is just outside our front door that my two boys love riding their bikes next to.
+My two boys love riding their bikes next to a little creek just outside our front door.
 I love to walk behind them as they ride.
 As I watch them, I can’t help but notice the water flowing.
 It captivates me.
-It’s only recently though that the water has become my sole focus.
+It’s only recently, though, that the water has become my sole focus.

 What freedom.